paulsump/song_desk/README.md

   After All
 - My Conversation more swingy

-- fix piano missing notes
-  After All (all Fs) A C?
-  Free (all Fs and Cs)
-  Silly Games (loads of notes)
-  Love Me Forever
-  Man Next Door
 - fix bass missing notes
   Life In The Ghetto
-  Love Me Forever
-- fix arp missing notes
-  How Can You Mend A Broken Heart
-    key d so c and g# are missing
-  These Arms Of Mine
-    same
-  Suddenly?

 - fade out (for piano) with audioPlayer.setVolume(0.5) Silly Games